Cornell Administration charged a task force to confront issues confronting the Asian and Asian American student community: January 2003 Cornell News

 February - Patricia Châu Nguyễn was hired to fill the position of both Assistant Dean of Students for Asian & Asian American Outreach and Director of Asian & Asian American Center.

-For more information, go to the student-created and managed A3C Committee's blog.
+For more information, go to the student-created and managed A3C Committee's blog to read more about how the A3C was created at Cornell.